gkouvas/GRACE-intro-machine-learning-training/README.md

 ## course material citation

-Please cite as :

-Mueller, M., & Duchemin, W. (2023, October 25).
+> This course has been adapted from the ["introduction to machine learning" course of the SIB](https://github.com/sib-swiss/intro-machine-learning-training) : Mueller, M., & Duchemin, W. (2023, October 25).
 Introduction to Machine Learning - SIB training.
 Zenodo. https://doi.org/10.5281/zenodo.10039454